 Cysts or Tumors

-One of the most painful types of headache, cluster headaches can result in pain around or behind one eye, with pain radiating to reach the jaw.
+One of the most painful types of headache, cluster headaches can result in pain around or behind one eye that radiates to reach the jaw.

 A type of infection that occurs in the bone, this condition can impact your mandible (lower jaw).
 Referred to as anaerobic osteomyelitis, it can cut off blood supply to your jaw and damage bone tissue if left untreated.